Farkhadov95/game-hub/README.md

-This web application is available by this link: https://game-hub-two-snowy.vercel.app/
+The web application is accessible via this link: https://game-hub-two-snowy.vercel.app/